(Faculty of Law)

-Dr. Richez holds a Ph.D in Political Science from McGill University (2012), as well as a master’s degree from Université Laval (2004) and a B.A. from the University of Ottawa (2004) in the same discipline.
-She has been at the Department of Political Science at the University of Windsor since 2014.
+Dr. Richez is Associate Professor of Political Science and Adjunct Professor of Law at the University of Windsor.
+She serves as a member of the Official Languages Rights Expert Panel of the Court Challenges Program of Canada.
 Prior to joining the Department, Dr. Richez held a Fonds de recherche du Québec - Société culture postdoctoral fellowship at Concordia University, as well as an Australian Endeavour Research Fellowship at the University of New South Wales in Sydney, Australia.
 She also has hands-on political experience serving in various roles at the Québec National Assembly and at the Canadian House of Commons.
+She holds a Ph.D in Political Science from McGill University, as well as a master’s degree from Université Laval and a B.A. from the University of Ottawa in the same discipline.

 Dr. Emmanuelle Richez’s research examines law and politics in Canada and other advanced liberal democracies, with a particular focus on ethno-cultural minority rights.
 Her doctoral dissertation measured the impact of the Canadian Charter of Rights and Freedoms on cultural rights and policies, notably in the areas of Multiculturalism, language, and Indigenous affairs.
 It received the Joseph and Sandra Rotman Prize for having made a distinctive contribution to the understanding and conduct of public policy in Canada.